 Telephone and internet expenses

-If these tools are integral to your business, they’re deductible business expenses.
-However, if you use your phone and internet connection for personal and business reasons, you can only deduct the percentage of the cost of these expenses that was generated from business-related use.
-Keeping detailed records to prove the amount of business use will help justify these expenses in the event of an audit.
+If you use your cell phone and internet connection for both personal and business reasons, you can only deduct the percentage allocable to business use.
+Keep an itemized bill or other detailed records to prove the amount of business use in case your return is audited.

-In order for a trip to qualify as business travel it has to be ordinary, necessary, and away from your tax home.
-Your tax home is the entire city or area in which you conduct business, regardless of where your main residence is.
-You also need to be traveling away from your tax home for longer than a normal day’s work, requiring you to sleep or rest en route.
+For a trip to qualify as business travel, it has to be ordinary, necessary, and away from your tax home.
+Your tax home is the entire city or area in which you conduct business, regardless of where you live.
+You need to travel away from your tax home for longer than a normal day’s work, requiring you to sleep or rest en route.